 FAQs

-As of 2025, seven states in the USA with legal gambling are New Jersey, Delaware, Pennsylvania, Michigan, Connecticut, West Virginia, and Rhode Island.
+As of 2026, eight states in the USA with legal gambling are New Jersey, Delaware, Pennsylvania, Michigan, Connecticut, West Virginia, Rhode Island, and Maine.

 Each state sets its own rules.
 Some allow full-scale land-based and online casinos, while others restrict gambling to tribal facilities, lotteries, or charitable gaming.